fletchjp/MERG-Arduino-Software/VSCODE.md

 I moved the FreeRTOS library to other_libraries as it has a reference in it to AVR32.
 This did not solve the problem.

 This problem can be resolved by the correct ordering of the includes in the c_cpp_properties.json file in the Win32 configuration.
+This has now been implemented in all the repositories here.

+### Direct naming of registers

+This remains a problem in CBUS_DC_Throttle.
+Under investigation.

 ## Conclusion